 Latest applications and driver updates

-Note: to use the WinTV-HVR-950Q with the Windows Media Center application, click the Windows Media Center install tab above.
+Note: to use the WinTV-HVR-1600 with Windows Media Center application, you only need the WinTV-HVR driver.

 This download is a complete installation package, including drivers for supported WinTV products plus the WinTV v7 application and utilities.

 A valid WinTV application CD-ROM will be needed to install this WinTV v7 version.
 Any WinTV v6 or WinTV 7 application CD can be used during the install.
 If you do not have your original WinTV CD-ROM but would like to update to WinTV v7, you can purchase a new CD on the Hauppauge webstore for $9.95

 If you have a WinTV v7.2 CD-ROM with Extend, then the latest version of WinTV Extend will also be installed.